 Motivated high school students can also often complete a semester or more of college ahead of time by taking Advanced Placement courses, offered by the College Board, and passing the exams.

-The College Board, which administers the SAT exam, separately offers the College-Level Examination Prorgram (CLEP), accepted by over 2,900 colleges and universities, which allows high school students to earn college credit for the knowledge they already have.
+The College Board, which administers the SAT exam, separately offers the College-Level Examination Prorgram (CLEP), accepted by more than 2,900 colleges and universities, which allows high school students to earn college credit for the knowledge they already have.
 Some 33 CLEP exams exist, which allow you to earn between three and 12 credits towards your college degree.
 To determine how many credits you might earn by passing a CLEP exam, check the policy at the college you plan to attend.

 Students in the International Baccalaureate (IB) program also have access to college-level courses and some colleges will offer credit to those who score high enough on the exams or complete the IB diploma program.